 Snake Bites in Dogs & Cats (Sydney): Act Fast - This Is an Emergency

-Emergency: If you suspect your pet has been bitten by a snake, take your pet to your local vet or emergency veterinary hospital immediately.
+If you suspect your pet has been bitten by a snake, take your pet to your local vet or emergency veterinary hospital IMMEDIATELY.
 Keep your pet calm and carry them to the car.
-Do not chase the snake.
-If you can safely note the snake’s colour/patterns, do, but it is not essential (www.whatsnakeisthat.com.au) and do not attempt to catch or harm the snake (snakes are protected and killing them is illegal).
+DO NOT waste time chasing the snake.
+If possible, take note of the snake’s colour/patterns.
+DO NOT attempt to catch or harm the snake.

 Why every minute matters to your pet